 Cities & Knights – Wall-To-Wall Action

 Many of the tiles have city walls on them.
 If you want, you could rotate and place this tile so that it connects to (or even completes) an earlier city segment.
-You cannot place this tile in a manner where it would intersect a road, for example.
+You cannot place this tile in a manner where it would intersect a road.
 Neither could you have it so the city walls don’t align with adjacent tiles.

 Once placed, if you have a meeple in your supply, you can sit it inside the city walls as a ‘knight’.
 Like highwaymen and roads, only one knight may occupy a city.
 Some city tiles have a coat of arms on them.
 These are worth extra points!
 If you can complete a city’s walls, you must score it.
 You get two points per tile that the city spreads over.